IBM-Cloud/ansible-collection-ibm/docs/ibm_atracker_target.rst

 Parameters
 ----------

+  region (False, any, us-south)
+    The IBM Cloud region where you want to create your resources.
+If this value is not specified, us-south is used by default.
+This can also be provided via the environment variable 'IC_REGION'.

   name (True, str, None)
     (Required for new resource) The name of the target.
 The name must be 1000 characters or less, and cannot include any special characters other than `(space) - . _ :`.

   target_type (True, str, None)
     (Required for new resource) The type of the target.
+It can be cloud_object_storage or logdna.
+Based on this type you must include cos_endpoint or logdna_endpoint.

-  cos_endpoint (True, list, None)
+  cos_endpoint (False, list, None)
-    (Required for new resource) Property values for a Cloud Object Storage Endpoint.
+    Property values for a Cloud Object Storage Endpoint.

+  logdna_endpoint (False, list, None)
+    Property values for a LogDNA Endpoint.

   id (False, str, None)